Tesamorelin

 steroids;

-This list is not complete and there are many other drugs that can interact with tesamorelin.
+This list is not complete, and many other drugs can interact with tesamorelin.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.
 Keep a list of all your medicines and show it to any healthcare provider who treats you.

 Tesamorelin Biosimilars